wadefagen/Students-by-State-at-UIUC/README.md

 ## Data Source

-All data contained here was sourced from the ["Final Statistical Abstract"][[DMI_FSA] provided by the Division of [Management Information at The University of Illinois][DMI].
+All data contained here was sourced from the [Final Statistical Abstract][DMI_FSA] provided by the [Division of Management Information at The University of Illinois][DMI].
 The data provided by DMI is organized as a combination of files in Excel, HTML, and PDF formats; the data here is the same data as a single CSV file.

 [DMI]: http://dmi.illinois.edu/
 [DMI_FSA]: http://dmi.illinois.edu/stuenr/#abstract